 ATTENDANCE: Students are expected to attend all classes in person in order to be successful in a course.
-Students are not allowed to attend this class virtually.
+Students are not allowed to attend virtually.
+Collaborate will not be available for this course.

 Students are expected to arrive at class in a timely manner.
 Attendance will be taken at the beginning of the class period.
 Late arrivals may be counted as absent for that class.
 A student may be administratively withdrawn from the course when absences become excessive.
 Excessive absences means more than two (2) absences for any reason.